 to assist in the stretch.
 It helps take some of the effort off you, unlike in static stretching where you maintain the stretch on your own.

-But if you’re trying passive stretching for the first time, be cautious.
+But if you’re trying a passive form of stretching for the first time, be cautious.
 It’s easy to stretch too far and injure yourself due to the power of stretching.
 So, always pay attention to how your body feels during a stretch; it shouldn’t be painful.

 Many people think they are more flexible than they actually are, leading to overstretching.
 For safety and effectiveness, consult a professional, such as a licensed physical therapist or massage therapist.